11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 • "I am enough just as I am."

-• "I have the right and duty to set healthy boundaries, be selfish in my self-care.”
+• "I have the right and duty to set healthy boundaries and be selfish in my self-care.”

 • "My needs and wants in relationships matter."